melecouvreur/climbing-app/README.md

 - User can see list of connected climbers (i.e. matched & accepted connection request)
 - User can see list of climbers pending connected climbers (i.e. sent connection request, but not yet accepted)
 - User can link IG profile to climber profile
-- User can find/search climbers based on username
 - User can bookmark other climbers until user decides to send connection request
 - User gets notification when other user interacts i.e. send connection request, new message
 - User can choose to allow/disable notifications